yuanyang-yy/project_papers/README.md

+Due to my university's rule prohibiting us from sharing implementation details of the projects, this public repo only contains the reports and papers associated with my projects.

 Machine Learning related projects:
 - Hateful Meme Detection: multimodal framework development with State-of-Arts Visual-Linguistic Transformers
 - Overcooked: Cooperative Multi-Agent Deep Reinforcement Learning